strychemi/vuepress-personal/docs/documentation/projects.md

 ::: tip
 I think this approach is also a viable alternative to front matter approach.
 However, this leans away from the markdown-centric architecture VuePress provides, thus seems more like an anti-pattern from a VuePress perspective.

-The front matter approach is probably more preferrable since the data is tabulated and is consumed on within the same file with VuePress's `$page.frontmatter` paradigm.
+The front matter approach is probably more preferrable since the data is tabulated and is consumed within the same file with VuePress's `$page.frontmatter` paradigm.

 This is more of a personal preferrence, so feel free try this out.
 :::